Matthew-Hurrell/viva-la-nacho/README.md

 #### Delete Recipe

 A user can delete their recipe easily from the my recipe page.
 If a user clicks the delete button on a recipe card the card content is hidden and a delete confirmation is displayed seeking confirmation from the user for recipe deletion.
 The user is also warned that the process cannot be undone.
-The user has the option to cancel the delete by clicking the cancel button or to confirm recipe deletion by clicking the delete button.
+The user then has the option to cancel the delete by clicking the cancel button, or to confirm recipe deletion by clicking the delete button.
 The delete button is purposefully coloured red for warning.
 If the user clicks the cancel button the card content is returned to normal.
 If the user clicks the delete button the receipe is deleted from the database and the page is refreshed showing the recipe removed from the list.

 ![My Recipes Delete](readme/assets/images/my-recipes-delete.png)